 - Chest pain

-- Feeling of inability to cope
+- Feeling that you can't cope

 |Physical Symptoms of Anxiety|